 For a second year in a row, I will be running the 5K component of the Eagles Autism Challenge, taking place on Saturday, May 18, 2019.
 Last year’s inaugural event drew over 3,300 participants – despite torrential rain – and raised $2.5 million for autism research and programs.
 This cause is especially important to me as my 3-year-old son Benjamin is autistic.

-So, today — World Autism Day — I write to ask you for just a small donation to support my Eagles Autism Challenge 5K run.
+Please consider making a small donation in support of my 2019 Eagles Autism Challenge 5K run.
 It would mean the world to me — and to my son.